Ask Experts Questions for FREE Help!

 I guess my problem with short stories is I am best at writing from the heart articles.
 I can't just do a 'snapshot' of life, I have to explain everything, add too much detail and I feel so attached to my writings it's so hard to edit out what is not necessary.
 It feels like it is necessary, and I cannot bring myself to cut it off like an arm or a leg.
 I put a lot of emotion into everything I write and a lot of me into everything.

 Thanks to everyone, you have given me much information to check out, and the most important thing I have gotten from this is that I cannot adapt my writing style to model it after someone else.
 I have to write the way I write instead of trying to follow someone's formula, which is what I was trying to do.
-They wanted me to write an outline for every chapter, I thought if I can do that, why not just go ahead and write every chapter.
+They wanted me to write an outline for every chapter, I thought if I can do that, why not just write every chapter.

 I think I will just stick with my style and take the advice I have gotten here.
 I have to know the ending before I get two pages away…thanks for that.
 I assumed it would just ‘all come together’ but that is where my characters let me down.